R33S3Y/RUITK/doc/fallen/Fallen Summary.md

 ```
 # Elements
 ## Standard Inputs
 In Fallen there's a Element called `base` although if you do call it [element.js](element.js.md) will throw an error.
 So why does this exist?
 Well it's there to store the generate function of course!
-The generate function handles many of the default values built into most elements in Fallen. (think of it like a dependency) Here a list of them and there default values and what they do
+The generate function handles many of the default values built into most elements in Fallen. (think of it like a dependency) Here a list of them and there default values and what they do:
  - `id` - Defaults to the Element name and the `element.elementCount` - sets `element.id`
  - `content` - Defaults to an empty string - anything you want appended including strings
  - `x` - Defaults to an empty string - sets `element.style.left`